i8degrees/redstone-university/src/Part-I--Foundations/03b_Interlude-Power-of_Abstraction/draft.md

 #### Step 1: Insert Your Circuit as a Subcircuit

-Let's assume you've built your `4-to-10` Decoder in its own circuit tab.
+Let's assume you've built your 4-to-10 Decoder in its own circuit tab.

 1. Create a new, blank circuit tab in your project.
 Name it something like "Main Display Assembly".
-This will be our canvas.
+This will be our canvas for connecting our black boxes.
-2. On the left-hand panel, find the **Circuits** section.
-You should see all the other tabs from your project listed there.
+2. On your new canvas, right-click and select **Insert SubCircuit**.
+A pop-up containing all of your other circuit tabs will appear.
-3. Click and drag your "4-to-10-Decoder" circuit from this list onto your main canvas.
+3. Select your "4-to-10-Decoder" from the list and click the **Insert SubCircuit** button.

 You will now see your entire decoder collapsed into a single gray block.
-It's functional, but you'll notice all the input and output pins are in a messy, disorganized cluster.
-This is not very useful for clean wiring.
-Let's fix that.
+While functional, the default pin layout is often disorganized, making clean wiring difficult.
+Let's fix that!

 ![Default Subcircuit Layout](./images/subcircuit-layout-before.png)
 *Figure: The default, disorganized pin layout after inserting a circuit as a subcircuit.*

 #### Step 2: Edit the Layout for Clarity

 This is the key to professional-looking diagrams.
-We need to arrange the input and output pins logically.
+We need to arrange the input and output pins logically on the subcircuit block itself.

-1. Click to select the new subcircuit block on your canvas.
+1.  **Navigate to the Original Circuit Tab.** You must edit the layout from the source.
+The easiest way to do this is to simply **double-click** the subcircuit block you just placed on your canvas.
+This will jump you to the correct tab.
-2. On the **Properties Panel** on the right side of the screen, find and click the **Edit Circuit Layout** button.
+2.  **Open the Layout Editor.** With nothing selected on the original circuit's canvas, look at the **Properties Panel** on the right side of the screen.
+Find and click the **Edit Layout** button.
-3. A new editor window will pop up showing a larger version of your block.
-On the right, you will now see a **LAYOUT** panel.
-4.  **Click and drag** the pins to new positions on the border of the block.
+3.  **Arrange the Pins.** A new editor window will pop up showing the black box version of your circuit.
+You can now **click and drag** the input and output pins to new positions on the border of the block.
-5.  **The Goal**: Arrange your `4` binary inputs (`B3` to `B0`) in a neat row on the left side, and your `10` output lines (`L0` to `L9`) in a neat row on the right.
-This allows for clean, straight, horizontal wires in your main circuit diagram.
+    > **Pro Tip:** For our 4-to-10 decoder, a clean layout is to place the inputs (`B3` to `B0`) in order on the bottom edge, and the outputs (`L0` to `L9`) in order on the left edge.
+This will align perfectly with the inputs of our encoder in the final assembly.
-6. You can also use the **Width** and **Height** controls in the LAYOUT panel to resize the block for a perfect fit.
-7. Click **Save** when you're done.
+4.  **Adjust and Save.** Use the **LAYOUT** panel on the right to adjust the block's **Width** and **Height**.
+Once you are happy with the layout, click **Save**.

 ![Organized Subcircuit Layout](./images/subcircuit-layout-after.png)
 *Figure: The edited layout with input and output pins neatly organized for clean wiring.*